 And like I said before, it’s seriously amazing.
 This delicious confection lives somewhere between a bundt cake, a poke cake, and my Pineapple Juice Cake.
+Enjoy!

-Like most pound cakes, I think this one is better after it has some time to rest.
-It’ll last on the counter for 4 to 5 days or so.
+Like most pound cakes, I think this one is best served after it has some time to rest.
+I’d give it a good hour or two before serving if you’re able to wait that long without taking a bite.
 I’m sure there’s some science-y reason for that, but I can’t say for sure.
 I think it’s kind of like how soups and stews taste better the next day.
 Some say the time allows the moisture to distribute evenly throughout the cake and that it has an effect on flavor and texture as well.
-I just say, it’s delicious.
+I just say, it’s delicious!

 Bama Butter Cake